-It is all too easy to simply walk past the Museum of Childhood without ever really noticing it.
-The tall, arched glass doorway on the north side of High Street is elegant and attractive, but unless you pay attention to the name, it can be readily mistaken for just another retail outlet on the Royal Mile.
+It is all too easy simply to walk past the Museum of Childhood without ever really noticing it.
+The tall, arched glass doorway on the north side of Edinburgh's High Street is elegant and attractive, but unless you pay attention to the name, it can be readily mistaken for just another retail outlet on the Royal Mile.

 This is a great shame, because the Museum of Childhood is a magical place that deserves to be explored by children of all ages.
 And perhaps most of all by those of us whose childhoods in decades past can be rekindled by a glimpse of a once-treasured but long-forgotten toy sitting in a display case.
 It would probably amaze today's Playstation generation to find that their parents' and grandparents' generations could be so easily amused.
-On the other hand, a clever and well made toy, however simple, retains the power to entertain even a modern three year old: and it is wonderful that so many of the ancestors of today's toys have been preserved and are on display here.
+On the other hand, a clever and well made toy, however simple, retains the power to entertain even a modern child: and it is wonderful that so many of the ancestors of today's toys have been preserved and are on display here.

 It is difficult from the outside to know what to expect in terms of size from the Museum of Childhood.
 The building you enter houses two large galleries, while the neighbouring building, the other side of South Gray's Close, has three floors, each given over to a single large gallery.
-The result is a large museum full of many lifetimes' worth of childhood memories, in which it is easy to spend as many hours here as you have decades to shed.
+The result is a large museum full of many lifetimes' worth of childhood memories, in which it is easy to spend as many hours as you have decades to shed.
 If you want something to do on a rainy day in Edinburgh that is guaranteed to keep all the family happy, look no further.
+(Continues below image...)

 The story of the founding of the museum is nearly as fascinating as the museum itself.
 Patrick Murray was Chairman of Edinburgh Council's Libraries and Museums Committee when, in 1955, he read of two dolls, one previously owned by Queen Victoria, being sent to a museum in London because there was nowhere suitable to display them in Scotland.
 He gained the agreement of his colleagues to make space available in the museum at Lady Stair's Close (now the Writers' Museum) for a collection of objects reflecting the lives of past generations of children.